jtho4403/Escape-Room/minutes/progress report.md

 *see 06 Apr minutes for flowchart*

 ## LIDAR sensing module
-completed functions:
+completed functions: Visualization of LiDAR detection distance.

-in progress functions:
+in progress functions: Optimization algorithm for detection distance

 ## LED and timer module
 completed functions: